meruila/cmsc12-guide/01_introduction.md

 ### More Practice Problems

-1. [Guido's Gorgeous Lasagna on Exercism](https://exercism.org/tracks/python/exercises/guidos-gorgeous-lasagna): This problem needs functions to solve the problem but the topic is discussed in Exercism.
+1. [Guido's Gorgeous Lasagna | Exercism](https://exercism.org/tracks/python/exercises/guidos-gorgeous-lasagna): This problem needs functions to solve the problem but the topic is discussed in Exercism.

 2. [Faktor | Kattis](https://open.kattis.com/problems/faktor)